hamzamassaoudi/hmassaoudi.com/src/pages/blog/2020/ANONYMIZATION OF TEXT DATA USING NAMED-ENTITY RECOGNITION.md

 Named-entity recognition (also known as entity identification) seeks to identify and classify words in an unstructured text into pre-defined categories.

 NER is a very challenging learning problem.
 On the one hand, Supervised training data is very scarce.
-On the other, this task require language specific knowledge to construct efficient structured features.
+On the other, this task requires language specific knowledge to construct efficient structured features.

  In our example, we are looking to anonymize medical diagnoses reports by identifying disease names.
 Thus, our problem is equivalent to a binary classification of names.